St Thomas US Virgin Islands Travel Guide

 The Ritz-Carlton, St. Thomas, is an example.

-A balanced experience of comfort and cost.
+A balanced experience of ease and expense.

 Pools and on-site dining frequently available.